int-net/EminentResultsDatabase/README.md

 # EMINENT Results Database

+This work has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement N°101070086 (int:net).

 This repository contains the results of EMINENT maturity assessments that have been performed on various interoperability communities.
 This document will address the following subjects:

 1) How to perform a maturity assessment and add your results to this database